-In the Arm-based computer, the root account is disabled for better security.
+In an Arm-based computer, the root account is disabled in favor of better security.
 Sudo is a program designed to let system administrators allow permitted users to execute some commands as the root user or another user.
 The basic philosophy is to give as few privileges as possible but still allow people to get their work done.
 Using sudo is better (safer) than opening a session as root for a number of reasons, including: